Feb 22 to Feb 23, 2020

 6. Scores and team stats will be posted on the official City Finals Website.

 7. If needed, teams may use one bench parent to assist the team on the bench, bench parents do not need to be listed on the official team roster but need to provide a driver’s license or a valid piece of government I.D. and written on the game sheet.
 They do not require an EMSA I.D Card.
-All teams must have at least 1 team official or bench parent of the same gender as the players in the technical area.
+All teams must have at least 1 team official or bench parent of the same gender as the players.

 8. In the event that both teams are wearing like colors, the home team will be required to change jerseys or wear pinnies as determined by the referee